seraogianluca/RoomBooking/docs/Implementation.md

 ## 4. Main Classes
 Below a short description for the main classes of the application:

-- DBSManager: This class manages labelDB and MySQL databases, ensuring the consistency of the data.
+- DBSManager: This class manages LevelDB and MySQL databases, ensuring the consistency of the data.

 - LevelDBDriver: This class contains all the CRUD operations for the LevelDB database.